johnmunoz777/Generative-AI-Powered-Object-Detection-/README.md

 ## Executive Summary

-This repository contains the implementation of an Motorcycle Compliance Object Detection Model. <br>
+This repository contains the implementation of an Motorcycle Safety Compliance Object Detection Model. <br>
 We developed an automated compliance monitoring system capable of real-time detection of safety violations. <br>
 We utilized real-world data as well as synthetic video data generated with Google’s Veo 2 and Veo 3 models  <br>